Code-Institute-Submissions/the-easy-whey/README.md

 > ERRORS?
 XXX

 ### Python Validation
-Python files were run through the [pep8online](http://pep8online.com/).
+Python files were run through the [pythonchecker](https://www.pythonchecker.com/).
-* Warnings were found regarding line length, white spaces around assignment operators and spaces in empty lines.
+* Warnings were found regarding line length, white spaces around assignment operators, spaces in empty lines and no new line at end.
+> These were all corrected.
+* Another warning appeared in places: `Class 'x' has no 'objects' member`.
-> These were all corrected and no errors now show.
+> These are just warnings from pylint and therefore no "addressed".

+To note, in Gitpod the "Problems" tab in the bottom left sometimes conflicted with what pythonchecker suggested. xxx

 ## User Scenarios - Testing
 How does the web application design enable the goals of a first time users, returning users, frequent users and admins?<br>